Ever helped anyone with a gadget?

 While going forward with structuring your work profile and putting up points in that section, you will get to see a number of points which shows a particular trait you possess.

-To make a resume more consistent it is recommended that all the similar points are clubbed under a single sub-section or as it is called, a single "bucket".
+To make a help desk resume more consistent it is recommended that all the similar points are clubbed under a single sub-section or as it is called, a single "bucket".
 Doing this makes the recruiter's job easy to go through your resume.

-To avoid making your resume look like a dump yard of chunks and chunks of information reflecting no useful meaning in particular, bucketing is the only way to go forward to make it easy for the recruiter to scan.
+To avoid making your help desk resume look like a dump yard of chunks and chunks of information reflecting no useful meaning in particular, bucketing is the only way to go forward to make it easy for the recruiter to scan.

 The duties you performed while working as a help desk professional is now put on the platter.